Qualcomm and ZeroLight debut end-to-end 5G Boundless XR system

 ZeroLight is using Nvidia PC-based rendering hardware and CloudXR streaming to a 5G network.
 The initial retail demonstration uses multiple Pagani vehicles, including a choice of paint colors, alloys, and interior trims.

-Equipped with this solution, a dealership will let a customer select all of the customization options for the vehicle, then walk around a photorealistic, fully customized vehicle even if there isn’t one sitting at the lot.
+Equipped with this solution, a dealership will let a customer select all of the customization options for the vehicle, then walk around a photorealistic, fully customized vehicle even if there isn’t one on the lot.
 This will help customers make on-the-spot purchasing decisions that they might otherwise pass on, absent the chance to see things up close.
 Since over 35 companies are now participating in Qualcomm’s XR Enterprise Program, there’s a greater likelihood that similar applications will become available soon for remote collaboration, training, health care, and industrial use.

 Qualcomm also says that it’s making a “superset” Snapdragon XR2 reference design broadly available to developers, including most of the major features the chipset supports, including 60GHz Wi-Fi and Ericsson-validated 5G wireless abilities, seven cameras, twin high-resolution LCD screens, 6DoF controllers, foveation, eye tracking, and hand tracking.
 Qualcomm is currently working with partner Goertek on streamlined industrial designs, showing how purpose-optimized VR and AR versions of the hardware will be at least as small and light as well-known existing solutions.